Risk-Smart Analytics: Why Compliance-First Organizations Choose Specialized Microsoft Partners Over Big 4 Firms

 3. Audit Log Retention

-Power BI audit logs in Microsoft 365 default to 180 days retention.
-HIPAA requires 6 years.
-SOC 2 requires a minimum of 1 year.
-FedRAMP requires 3 years for most controls.
-You must configure Audit Premium (E5 license) for extended retention and export logs to Azure Log Analytics or a SIEM for long-term storage.
-This is the single most common compliance gap we find in existing Power BI deployments.
+To meet these requirements, you need to configure Audit Premium (E5 license) for extended retention.
+You should also export logs to Azure Log Analytics or a SIEM for long-term storage.
+This is the most common compliance gap we see in current Power BI deployments.

 Industry-Specific Compliance Matrix for Analytics